StrikingLoo/strikingloo.github.io/_posts/2022-08-16-DALL-E-2-prompt-guide.md

 But I won't try to predict the capabilities or effects future models will have, I'll leave that to more experienced people on twitter.

+_\[Edit: I wrote a separate [post about StableDiffusion](/stable-diffusion-vs-dalle-2), how it compares against DALL-E 2 and my very rough reflections and predictions for this space.
+It also contains most of the interesting resources and links I found about AI art.]_

 Without further ado, here are some cool images I drew with DALL-E 2!
 I hope if you needed some inspiration for prompts, you will be able to copy the ones you like the most and tune them to your own needs.

 ## DALL-E 2 Experiments: 3D Animation